 The Quality Program Staff must follow-up on the implementation of the corrective action plan and periodically report on the progress to the M&S Council.

 After the corrective action has been completed, the Quality Program Staff will notify the M&S Council and update the M&S Council Intranet page to indicate when the program came into compliance.

-If you have questions regarding the waiver procedure or whether a waiver is needed, contact the Quality Program Staff or the M&S Council.
+If you have questions regarding the waiver procedure or whether a waiver is needed, contact the Quality Program Staff or the appropriate M&S Council representative.